Introduction: Link to heading

 • Frames and bounds in views

-1. Simulator built-in visual tools:
+1. Simulator built-in visual tools: Link to heading

 Xcode Simulator comes with some debug built-in Instruments and to activate it we need to go to the debug menu and choose the debug mode.